rodrigues177/Q00118/README.md

 As model quality metrics, we mainly used two:

 - Area Under the Curve - is one of the best measures in highly unbalanced datasets like ours.
 - F1-Score - whenever the model at hand did not calculate probabilites (ex: SVM, kNN).
 In this type of models, the ROC curve is flat and AUC is a bad measure.
+We could use probabilistic versions of SVM and kNN, but we choose not to do it since it introduces other problems.

 With probabilities as output we can define a threshold different to 0.5.
 In our case, classifying a threatful asteroid as non-hazardous (a false negative) is worse then classifying as hazardous a non-threatful asteroid (false positive).
 Which means that we should set a threshold superior to 0.5.